Being a traditional Christian means that single life comes with a few assumptions.

 That’s a quote from young Father Mike Schmitz, one of the Catholic Church’s brighter sunbeams in these latter days.
+(Though actually it’s a quote from his sister, who happens to be happily married.)
 In his YouTube talk “Learning to be Alone,” Father Mike teaches that God creates us for relationship, but that in this broken world loneliness is part of all human life.
 He recommends that we allow loneliness to

 Churches survive by recruiting fresh new subjects who are easily enchanted by the ceremonies and promises of the faith.
 That is why the Church favors outreach to people living in poverty, especially in what we stupidly deign to call “The Third World,” to those who can be gladdened by food packages and mission visits.

 This is why the Church celebrates and favors dating couples excited by the anticipated joys of married life.

 It favors married people delighted by their infant, ready for baptism.